Shreyapatil26/FIRSTCODE-DEMO/README.md

 <section id="about">
     <div class="card">
         <h2>About Us</h2>
-        <p>ABC College was established in 2000.
+        <p>kle College was established in 2000.
 We provide high-quality education with modern infrastructure and experienced faculty members.</p>
     </div>
 </section>